brorarangers/brorarangers.github.io/_posts/2015-09-06-nairn-away-preview.md

 Brora haven't lost a League game against Nairn since January 2013 in a tightly fought 3-4 game at Dudgeon Park, but it's all up for grabs again on Wednesday night as Brora try to build their winning streak back up again.

-Two things are certain, it won't be a dull game, and you won't be standing in the old Cowshed at Station Park.
+Whilst we aren't going to see Tokes celebrate as we did on our last vist, two things are certain, it won't be a dull game, and you won't be standing in the old Cowshed at Station Park.